autocorrectoff/TraceLabsBlockchainEngineerTask/README.md

 ```
 **To fund the reward pool call _fundRewardPool_ as the contract owner**

-**Don't forget to put your private key in the private_key.txt file where hardhat.config.js will pull it from or deployment will fail**
+<span style="color:red">**Don't forget to put your private key in the private_key.txt file where hardhat.config.js will pull it from or deployment will fail !!**</span>

 ### Running Tests
 ```